elainechan/elainechan.github.io/src/pages/20190422-intelligence-cycle/index.md

 ---
-path: '/intelligence-requirements-collection-requirements'
+path: '/intelligence-cycle'
 date: '2019-04-22'
-title: 'Intelligence Requirements and Collection Requirements'
+title: 'The Intelligence Cycle'
-tags: ['threat intelligence', 'intelligence collection']
+tags: ['threat intelligence']
-excerpt: 'A preview of third post.'
+excerpt: 'An overview of the intelligence cycle.'
 ---
+### The Intelligence Cycle
+1. Requirements: develop intelligence requirements
+2. Collection: build a pipeline to acquire the data
+3. Processing: digest the data into consumable input for analysis
+4. Analysis: translate the data into actionable information
+5. Dissemination: deliver the finished intelligence to the right people
+6. Feedback: receive user comments on the product and make changes accordingly

 ## Intelligence Requirements
-- Primary intelligence requirements (PIR) and intelligence requirements (IR)
+Intelligence requirements are a set of guidelines for conducting the operations of the rest of the intelligence cycle.

 ### Steps
-1. Identify assets
+1. Identify and prioritize critical assets
+    - What are the assets that are critical to the survival of your business?
+    - Which one of those assets, should it be compromised, would kill your business first?
-2. Identify adversaries/threat actors and their objectives
+2. Identify adversaries and their objectives
-3. Prioritize goals and target resources
+    - Who had previously targeted your assets?
+    - Who had previously targeted similar businesses or similar assets?
+    - Adversaries are usually financially motivated, seeking personally identifiable information (PII), login credentials, etc. for monetization schemes.
+3. Narrow operational focus
+    - Be specific and concrete.
+For example: what types of social engineering tactics are most likely to result in a successful business email compromise (BEC) scam?
+What types of employee training could help prevent this?

 <img src='https://smallwarsjournal.com/sites/default/files/inline-images/kingimage1.jpg'/>

-### Intelligence Cycle
-- Requirement, Collection, Processing, Analysis & Production, Disemination
-- OODA loop

 ## Collections Requirements